 I used the elephant, whale and bunny patterns as on Etsy, but modified the colours for our nursery.
 I also designed a giraffe, penguin, tortoise and deer patterns of my own.
 I included the tortoise in his birth announcement sampler in the biggest frame.
 The fact that I designed the bulk of the patterns gave me the flexibility of making them the exact size I needed for the frames I had on hand.
 I used animal silhouettes I found online and traced them onto the patterns I had already drawn in CorelDraw.

 I also chose the colours for the designs to go with the nursery.
 We had bedding picked out in grey and aqua, and I wanted grey curtains.
-But I thought a bit of yellow will brighten up the room, so I incorporated the yellow into the patterns.
+But I thought a bit of yellow would brighten up the room, so I incorporated the yellow into the patterns.
 I used different shades of blue, yellow, grey and aqua/teal in the designs for a nice spectrum of colours.
-I chose what I had on hand in my cross stitch supplies to save costs.
+I chose what I had on hand in my cross-stitch supplies to save costs.

 After I stretched the designs for framing on mounting board, they were ready for the frames.